5 Concepts That Explain Why The World Seems Totally Fucked

 Social media feeds our false self.3 Our desire for attention grows with each new like but our willingness to do better work decreases because we think that stuff should just happen for us.
 We think we’re worthy of more just because we have “followers and likes” and people like our “genuine images.”
 Unfortunately, when reality strikes, we get fired, zombies attack, we don’t even learn from our mistakes.
 Rather, we blame others because “I can’t be wrong.
 I’m special.”

 Main reason for the world being fucked: People create, and later grow, this false self through filtered images and phony statuses and eventually they start believing in their own shit more than they should.
 Unfortunately, their real self stays weak and lack qualities to handle the hurdles of life.

 What we can do to fix things: Spend less time updating statuses and more time honing your skills.

 4. We Value Material Possessions Above All

-We tend to collect a lot of things during our life spawn on planet Earth.
+We tend to collect a lot of things during our life span on planet Earth.
 Small things.
 Large things.
 Noisy things.
 Things that produce more things.
 Things that go inside other things.
 Things we need to build (repair) other things in order the things we initially bought to be still the things they are.

 Yes, no matter how many things we own and clutter our homes with, there is always something missing.
 Something that will somehow make our lives complete when we get it.
 And once we do get it, we no longer want it.
 But, “probably that other thing will make my life perfect…” So, we live this hamster wheel life where we’re in constant pursuit of more things but never truly satisfied.